What Is Model Context Protocol (MCP)

 Using MCP in Claude (One-Time Workspace Setup)

-- Select Tropic and click Connect.
+- Search for Tropic and click Connect.

 ChatGPT Setup (Workspace Setup)